marziosala/marziosala.github.io/_posts/2018-01-01-bachelier.md

 \right),
 $$

-meaning that the spot distribution at time $T$ follows a normal distribution with mean
+meaning that the distribution of the spot at time $T$ follows a normal distribution with mean
 $e^{\mu T} S_0$ and variance $\frac{\sigma^2}{2\mu} \left( e^{2\mu T} - 1 \right)$.

 At this point we have all the ingredients to compute the price of a call option: